Diary of EW Manifold - WWI

 Diary Entry - 16th May, 1918

 The weather seems to have suddenly turned into summer and has become very warm.
-I go looking for men's baths in afternoon and find none belonging to the 15th Div in Roclincourt but on going to Annyin[?] find what is wanted.
+I go looking for men's baths in afternoon and find none belonging to the 15th Div in Roclincourt but on going to Anzin[?] find what is wanted.
 Have a great game of cricket in the evening with the men but get very hot.
-After dinner Siggers and I took an orderly down to Annyin to show him where to get sand.
+After dinner Siggers and I took an orderly down to Anzin to show him where to get sand.
 It is fine to hear our bombing planes going over.
 The air is full of the hum of their engines and looking towards the enemy's lines one could see the special lights the Hun uses for warning the people behind the lines of the approach of hostile planes going up north and south.

 Wednesday, 15 May 2013